ariebovenberg/whenever/README.md

 ## Limitations

-- Only the proleptic Gregorian calendar between 1 and 9999 AD
+- Supports the proleptic Gregorian calendar between 1 and 9999 AD
 - Timezone offsets are limited to whole seconds
 - No support for leap seconds